kesondrakey/kesondrakey.github.io/fluxtower1test.md

     border: none;
 }

-.arrow-icon {
-    z-index: 2;  /* Make sure this is higher than the z-index of the overlay */
-    position: relative;
-}

 /* Style the image */
 .grid-item img {
     object-fit: cover;  /* Adjust to make the image cover the entire div */